amp-labs/docs/v1.0/defining-integrations/write-actions.md

 ## Primary Key

 For updates and upserts, you'll need to supply a `primaryKey`.
 This is the name of the field that should be used as an identifier when deciding whether to create a new record or update an existing record.
-For Salesforce, this must be a field which is an "External ID" field.
+For Salesforce, this can either be the default `id` field that exists on every object, or it can be an "External ID" field.
+This field must exist in the CSV, and must be specified in the API request.

 ## CSV Format

 You can provide your data in one of 2 formats:

-- a CSV string (max size 10 MiB)
+- A CSV string (max size 10 MiB)
-- a public URL where the Ampersand server can make a GET request to retrieve a CSV file (max size of file is 150 MiB)
+- A public URL where the Ampersand server can make a GET request to retrieve a CSV file (max size of file is 150 MiB)

+A few things to note regarding the format of the file:

-The headers of the CSV file must match the field names of the object in Salesforce.
+- Column headers must match the field names of the object in Salesforce.
 Please note that Salesforce requires `__c` at the end of all custom fields.
+- Line endings must be `LF`, not `CRLF`.
+Unix-based systems and most libraries for generating CSV files would default to `LF` line endings already.

-Here is an example CSV file:
+Here is an example CSV:

 ```
 custom_id__c,start_date__c,objective_type__c,daily_budget_amount__c